tecdrop/color_hap/README.md

 ## Support Us

 ColorHap is free, and we love creating and sharing projects like this with the community.
-If you find ColorHap useful and want to support Tecdrop, consider purchasing our [Pitch Black Wallpaper Pro](https://www.tecdrop.com/pitchblackwallpaperpro/) and/or [RGB Color Wallpaper Pro](https://www.tecdrop.com/rgbcolorwallpaperpro/) apps.
-Both apps revolve around the simplicity and elegance of solid colors, making them a natural choice for ColorHap users.
+If you find ColorHap useful and want to support Tecdrop, consider purchasing [our pro apps](https://www.tecdrop.com/apps/pro/) - they revolve around the simplicity and elegance of solid colors, making them a natural choice for ColorHap users.

 | Our Pro Apps | Pitch Black Wallpaper Pro | RGB Color Wallpaper Pro |